Community Marketing Grant

 Applications open in February 2026.
 Do you have what you need to submit a complete application?

-- Confirm your entity is with an eligible CIPA (see below)
+- Confirm your project is focused within an eligible downtown CIPA (see below)

 - Confirm your planned project meets the eligible project components (see below)